MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/defaultsettings-element-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: DefaultSettings Element (Format)
+title: DefaultSettings Element
-description: DefaultSettings Element (Format)
+description: DefaultSettings Element
 ---
-# DefaultSettings Element (Format)
+# DefaultSettings Element

 Defines common settings that apply to all the views of the formatting file.
 Common settings include displaying errors, wrapping text in tables, defining how collections are expanded, and more.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-DefaultSettings Element (Format)
+- DefaultSettings Element

 ## Syntax